smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 Three main options that impact reporting are:
 * `slowQueryReportEnabled:` Defines is each slow query will be reported (false by default)
 * `slowQueryCountReportEnabled:` Defines if slow query periodic count will be reported (true by default)
 * `queryTypesToLog` - list of types of the query that will be logged.
 Possible values that can be passed into the list are: UPDATE, SELECT, ALL.
+Default value is ALL.

 ```
 - module: io.smartcat.cassandra.diagnostics.module.slowquery.SlowQueryModule